 …yeah.
 Needless to say, neither this logo, nor the abomination of a jersey it adorned, returned for a second season.

-While I respect the attempt at creativity and the enthusiastic embrace of newly available printing techniques, this Ducks’ logo, along with those of the Los Angeles Kings and St. Louis Blues from the same year, were absolutely atrocious.
+While I respect the creative attempt and the enthusiastic embrace of newly available printing techniques, this Ducks’ logo, along with those of the Los Angeles Kings and St. Louis Blues from the same year, was atrocious.

-At least the Kings and Blues had decades of history behind them, allowing them some leeway with fans and media to make such a mistake.
-In contrast, Anaheim had played only two seasons (a season and a half, if you factor in the partial lockout in 1994-95) when they debuted this beauty.
-The Wild Wing kit might have gotten the team publicity, but I can’t see how it wouldn’t have damaged the credibility of the fledgling Mighty Ducks in the crowded Los Angeles sporting scene.
+At least the Kings and Blues had decades of history behind them, which allowed some leeway to make such a mistake.
+Anaheim, however, had played only two seasons (a season and a half, if you factor in the partial lockout in 1994-95) when they debuted this beauty.
+The Wild Wing kit might have brought the team publicity, but it must also have damaged the credibility of the fledgling Mighty Ducks in the crowded California sporting scene.

-In addition, neither the Kings nor the Blues had run into previous problems with their primary crests.
-The Mighty Ducks, on the other hand, had a somewhat cartoonish logo and were named after a Disney movie (albeit a live-action one).
-A childish drawing of an already caricatured mascot for a sports team whose name does not exactly evoke emotion?
-The very idea of using this logo for a professional sports team was as ill-conceived as the crest itself was ill-designed.
+Neither the Kings nor the Blues had run into problems with their primary crests previously.
+The Mighty Ducks, on the other hand, had a cartoon logo taken from a movie (albeit a live-action movie).
+A cartoon drawing of an already caricatured mascot for a team whose name evoked no emotion?
+Using this logo for a professional sports club was as ill-conceived as the crest itself was ill-designed.

 The Mighty Duck: Version 2.0

-After the Wild Wing debacle of 1995-96, the Mighty Ducks went a little more conservative with their new secondary logo, which was used as the shoulder patch for their home and away jerseys.
+After the Wild Wing debacle of 1995-96, the Mighty Ducks went a little more conservative in designing their secondary logo, which was used as the shoulder patch for their home and away jerseys.

 Mighty Ducks Primary Script